rbroderi/drakkenheim/content/Places/Emberwood Village/Gilded Lily.md

 >[!INFO] Place_Template.Md
 >- ![[Gilded Lily.jpg|inlR|200]]
 <br/> [[Gilded Lily.jpg|show to players]]
-> - **Description:** This lavish two-storey building is surrounded by a veranda decorated with a swirling lily motif and painted purple.
+> - **Description:** This lavish two-story building is surrounded by a veranda decorated with a swirling lily motif and painted purple.
 It has ornate golden glowing lanterns hanging between the veranda arches and within its curtained windows.
 Inside, four large golden lamps light a small stage set before rows of candlelit tables.
 Floral arrangements line the walls.
 The well-stocked bar displays wines and spirits from across the world.

 >[!NOTE] Background
-The Gilded Lily is owned by a human [noble](https://www.dndbeyond.com/monsters/16966-noble) named Mr. Killian Vandire, but the exquisite hostess Madam Rochelle (a human [spy](https://www.dndbeyond.com/monsters/17021-spy)) runs the business and organizes the nightly performance acts.
+The Gilded Lily is owned by a human [noble](https://www.dndbeyond.com/monsters/16966-noble) named Mr. [[Killian Vandire]], but the exquisite hostess [[Madam Rochelle]] (a human [spy](https://www.dndbeyond.com/monsters/17021-spy)) runs the business and organizes the nightly performance acts.
 The tavern is a popular place to share company, gossip, and have a few drinks, and many adventurers make their last stop here for some good memories before trudging into the dismal ruins.

 - Drinks cost 5 silver: wine, spirits, and coffee only, no beer or food is served here.